 Palliative care is for people at any stage in their illness.
 The illness does not have to be life-threatening.
-Palliative care patients can still seek treatments to cure their serious illness.
+Palliative care patients can still receive treatments to cure illness.

-It’s a common misconception that hospice patients don’t get medical treatment of any kind.
-Hospice patients are treated for their health problems, but they’ve made the decision to stop aggressive treatments for their life-limiting illness.
+It’s a common misconception that hospice patients don’t receive medical treatment of any kind.
+Hospice patients are treated for their health problems, but they make the decision to stop aggressive treatments, specifically for their life-limiting illness.

 Some of the most common medical conditions for comfort care patients include cancer, heart failure, chronic obstructive pulmonary disease (COPD), stroke and Alzheimer's disease.